 From cafés, restaurants and historic stores to monuments and emblematic churches, there’s plenty to (re)discover in downtown Lisbon, which still retains the charm of the past.

-What if you took a trip there?
+What if you took a walk there?
 Check out our guide and get ready to wander from street to street and square to square, always with the river in sight and a new story around every corner.

 Table Of Contents

-- Swiss Pastry
+- Swiss pastry shop

 - Rossio Station

-- Peruvian restaurant QOSQO
+- QOSQO Peruvian restaurant

 - D. Maria II National Theatre

-- Pedro IV Square
+- D. Pedro IV Square

 - Bizzarro Gelataria

-- Citron
+- Citrón

-- Church of São Domingos
+- São Domingos Church

 - Figueira Square